XilinJia/Podcini/README.md

 * An all new way of filtering for both podcasts and episodes with expanded criteria
 * in Subscriptions view, click on cover image of a feed opens the FeedInfo view (not FeedEpisodes view)
 * FeedEpisodes has the option to show larger image on the list by changing the "Use wide layout" setting of the feed
+* Episodes view provides easy access to various filters:
+  * AllEpisodes, History and Download
+  * New, Planned (for Soon and Later), Repeats (for Again and Forever), Liked (for Good and Super)
-* Episodes list is shown in views of Queues, Downloads, All episodes, FeedEpisodes
+* Episodes list is shown in views of Episodes, FeedEpisodes, and OnlineEpisodes
 * New and efficient ways of click and long-click operations on both podcast and episode lists:
   * click on title area opens the podcast/episode
   * long-press on title area automatically enters in selection mode